School Supplies

 Other Organizational Materials

 The list we’ve compiled above is not fully comprehensive and may not be exactly right for you.
 We recommend that you explore around for tools, supplies, and other resources that help keep you organized.
-Many students love to highlight their notes using a variety of neon colours, some mark each page in the textbooks with different tabs, and some like just writing everything down in a plain old notebook.
+Many students love to highlight their notes using a variety of neon colors, some mark each page in the textbooks with different tabs, and some like just writing everything down in a plain old notebook.
 The supplies that you need are the ones that will help you study and stay organized the best, so keep an open mind and try some new things until you find the right strategy for you.